stephan-nordnes-eriksen/node-feather-watch/README.md

 A high performance cross-platform file system watcher utilizing native file system events on every platform.

-####Warning: Work in progress.
-Do not consider to be production ready.

 ## Installation

     npm install windows-watcher